mohamed-basman-dev/git-practice/README.md

 1. Create repository in remote e.g git-practice
 2. Copy the repo link
 # Clone the remote repository
+// clone creates a full local copy of a remote repository, including all files, branches and history
 1. command git clone Repo link
 2. command ls - to check the list of files in pwd and whethere it's correctly created or not
 3. command echo " To check stages of git, pull and push between local and remote" >> demo.txt - create sample text file